 Art & History

 When arriving in Leesburg, you are greeted with eye-catching murals on the side of brick walls and historic buildings - a showcase of local Loudoun artists.
 This was one of the first experiences I had moving to Loudoun, and later I was able to explore art more intimately through Loudoun Art Tours.
 Aside from the infamous 'LOVE’ sculpture, the murals of accomplished Black business owners from Loudoun’s past are a must-see.
 Just outside downtown Leesburg, the team at Oatlands Historic House & Gardens has done a tremendous job showcasing the enslaved community that worked on the property through its Reclaim Your Story program.
 The idea is to ensure nobody is ever forgotten and people can come today and search for their ancestors or read about the people who worked and lived on the land.
-On February 24 Oatlands will host a special panel, White Pages, Black Stories.
+On March 8, Oatlands is uncovering the journey of enslaved families at Oak Hill; a proprety once inhabited by President Monoroe.

 Wine & Beer Education